WUSTL-ORL/NeuroDOT/readme.txt

 If you have any suggestions or questions regarding NeuroDOT, please submit your feedback through this Google Form: https://forms.gle/iEYfEZhfj99FVEs29

-We are still adding to the toolbox, so please do not hesitate to reach out if you have questions.
+NeuroDOT is constantly undergoing new developments to adapt to the evolving needs of the fNIRS community.
+Please do not hesitate to reach out if you have questions.
 (Emma Speh: espeh@wustl.edu, Ari Segel: ari@wustl.edu, Adam Eggebrecht: aeggebre@wustl.edu)